GOOMBA-ME-106/GOOMBA-DRIVE/README.md

 # GOOMBA-DRIVE
 Main program to drive the goomba (two wheeled vehicle meant to automatically map the floor plan of a room).

+## Installation
+Extract the contents of the rpi folder to your desired location in the raspberry pi.
+Run it via the steps detailed at the bottom of this file.
+Extract the nRF52840 folder contents to your feather board and rename it as code.py.
+Run the program via Mu.

 ## Sensors
 Consists of 3 sonar sensors to the front and sides along with an IR proximity sensor to sense cliffs.
 A magentomneter is also used to verify angle of the goomba.